oliverbytes/revenuecat-client/README.md

 ### Installation

-1. Obtain your RevenueCat Authorization Token
+1. Obtain your RevenueCat Cookie
 * fire up your development machine and open your favorite browser
 * Go to RevenueCat's website and make sure you're logged in already
 * Open the browser's Developer Console
 * Go to Network Tab
 * apply filter: api.revenuecat.com
-* open any logged traffic (some may not include the token, so take your time hunting)
+* open any logged traffic (some may not include the Cookie, so take your time hunting)
 * Go to Headers Tab
-* then find the token in the Request Headers section
+* then find the Cookie in the Request Headers section
 * Copy and send it to your Test Device.
 2. Clone the repo
 ```sh